overkazaf/cs/README.md

 # CS
-CS is short for "Coffee Shell", which is a shell based script built on top of **dialog** components lib, to enable programmers with their time and $s in searching coffee coupons.
+CS is short for "Coffee Shell", which is a shell based script built on top of **dialog** components lib, to enable programmers with their time and $s while searching coffee coupons.

 ## Preparation